OllieJones/index-wp-users-for-speed/readme.txt

 Text Domain: index-wp-users-for-speed
 Domain Path: /languages

 Do you have many users on your WordPress site?
-Look them up fast by indexing them in your metadata.
+Is your site slow as a result?
+Look up your users fast by indexing them in your metadata.

 == Description ==